Ferrostar

 • Kotlin - We’ll be quite loose when talking about “Kotlin.”
 It would be too cumbersome to write out something like Kotlin/Java or “your favorite JVM language.”
 When we speak of Kotlin, we usually mean any JVM language, except when referring to specific Kotlin features.
 While all example code is in Kotlin, things should work equally well in Java.

-• Platform - When we refer to “platform libraries”, the “platform layer”, similar, we are referring to code written for/targeting the end deployment platform.
-Not the Rust core but platform-specific code like Swift or Kotlin.
+• Platform - When we refer to “platform libraries”, the “platform layer”, similar, we are referring to code written for/targeting the end deployment platform directl (ex: iOS, Android, etc.).

 Platform Support Targets